Foreign Corrupt Practice Act violations are a major target of US enforcement and are often exposed by whistleblowers.

 “. . .
 Offshore does not mean off-limits,” said Robert Khuzami, the former SEC enforcement director, in a statement issued about an FCPA case.

 The SEC and the Department of Justice, which jointly enforce the anti-bribery law, have become much more aggressive in recent years about pursing foreign bribery cases.
 Whistleblowers can play a key role in that enforcement effort and collect a reward from the SEC.
 Under the provisions of the Dodd-Frank Act, whistleblowers are entitled to 10 percent to 30 percent of the amount recovered in FCPA cases and cases involving other SEC violations.

 Corporations have paid huge sums to settle FCPA cases.
 Telia Company AB, a Sweden-based telecommunications provider, set a record when it paid $800 million to settle an FCPA case.

 Congress passed the Foreign Corrupt Practices Act in 1977, partially as a result of two separate cases against Northrop Corp. and Phillips Petroleum brought by one of Phillips & Cohen’s founding partners and his public interest law firm that exposed the use of corporate funds to pay bribes in foreign countries.

-If you would like to discuss your potential case involving an FCPA violation or other securities law violations, please use our contact form for SEC whistleblowers for the quickest response or see our “Contact Us” page.
+If you would like to discuss your potential case involving an FCPA violation or other securities law violations, please use our encrypted whistleblower contact form for a free, confidential review of your case.